SiddhantSinha19/Reputation_Manager/README.md

 So please use this code as a reference and use your own credentials.

+You will have to create your own client_secret.json file

 The webiste, extracts tweets, youtube comments, and google news and classifies them as positive or negative.
 This is done for a particular keyboard entered in the input box.